Board effectiveness

 Why only 64% of directors rate their board discussions highly

-How to set clear board meeting objectives and mandates
+How do you set clear board meeting objectives and mandates?

 While the board provides long-term strategic direction and governance, the executive team is responsible for implementing the organization’s strategy and overseeing operational matters.

-Define objectives by linking them directly to your organization’s strategic priorities.
-Be specific: identify decisions required, insights needed, or risks to assess.
+Define the objectives by linking them directly to your organization’s strategic priorities.
+Be specific; identify the decisions required, insights needed, or risks to assess.
 Share these objectives with directors in advance so expectations are clear and preparation is focused.
 Include the mandate in your agenda to prevent meetings from drifting into unproductive territory once discussions begin.

-Creating strategic board agendas that balance time and priorities
+How do you create strategic board agendas that balance time and priorities?

 Research by Board Intelligence and Cambridge Judge Business School found that boards spend just 32% of their meeting time on strategy, and that half of directors are unhappy with their board’s balance of conversation topics.

-Use the jar of life method: place strategic topics first, then routine items, followed by urgent matters.
-This prevents important discussions from getting squeezed out by the administrative work and last-minute issues that tend to expand and fill available time.
+Use the jar of life method to help you prioritize.
+Tackle strategic topics first, then routine items, followed by ad-hoc but important matters.
+This prevents critical discussions from getting squeezed out by administrative work and last-minute issues that tend to expand and fill available time.

 Research by Board Intelligence and the Chartered Governance Institute UK & Ireland shows board packs are getting longer, less valuable, and costlier to produce, despite 85% of companies now providing management with board reporting training and templates.